Vali0/bitbucket-notifications/README.md

 # Setup
 In order to setup this module you have to do following steps
-* Create a configuration file in your project root - config/default.json.
+* Create a configuration file in your working directory under config folder with filename default.json - config/default.json.
 It must have following format
 ```
 {
     "bitbucket": {